KKStream/datateam_careers/data_scientist/README.md

 # Data Scientist - Search, Japan

 ## Job Description
 We are looking for a talented Data Scientist to join our Japan office.
-Working alongside other team members to dig deep into to our service data for Japan clients, you will help construct and optimize the recommender system and search engine to improve the watching experience of millions of audiences.
+Working alongside other team members to dig deep into our service data for Japan clients, you will help construct and optimize the recommender system and search engine to improve the watching experience of millions of audiences.

 You will have strong collaboration with analytic partners, domain experts, and other consumers of your work, in supporting an engineering and product function.